 I study Geometric Analysis and Geometric PDE.
 My most recent work has involved fourth order elliptic minimal surface equations, and other recent work has been on constructions of Ricci curvature with applications to machine learning.
 In general I study fully nonlinear elliptic PDE such as the Monge-Ampère (sometimes involving optimal transportation) and special Lagrangian equations.

-Yuan Xu: numerical analysis, orthogonal polynomials, approximation theory, harmonic analysis
+Yuan Xu: Approximation theory, harmonic analysis, orthogonal polynomials, numerical analysis

 Benjamin Young: algebraic and enumerative combinatorics, perfect matchings

 I work in enumerative, bijective and algebraic combinatorics.
 Most of what I am working on at the moment is related to the dimer model, or to Schubert calculus and the combinatorics of reduced words.
 Lately I’ve also been spending a lot of time thinking about Kazhdan-Lusztig polynomials for matroids.
 I use computers heavily in my work.